kubernetes/enhancements/keps/sig-release/2572-release-cadence/README.md

 ## Proposal

-The following tables detail a notional timeline for the remainder of 2021 and for 2020, leveraging the historical *4-releases-per-year cadence*.
+The following tables detail a notional timeline for the remainder of 2021 and for 2022, leveraging the historical *4-releases-per-year cadence*.
 Generally, code freeze remains in effect until the last week of the release, so development for the next release generally starts prior to the official release team kickoff.
 A minimum of 1 week is needed between releases to fully form the release team and to facilitate on-boarding of shadows.
-The fourth release of the year has traditionally been compressed and limited in scope, overlapping with of end of year holidays and vacation for many contributors.
+The fourth release of the year has traditionally been compressed and limited in scope, overlapping with end of year holidays and vacation for many contributors.
 Additionally, KubeCon normally occurs during at least one release, eliminating a week of working time.